jowo-io/next-auth-nostr-provider/README.md

 };
 ```

+# Next.js Routers

+With the release of `next@v13` comes the App Router.

+This package supports both the [Pages Router](https://nextjs.org/docs/pages) and the [App Router](https://nextjs.org/docs/app).

+If your app uses the App Router, see the [examples/app-router/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/app-router/) app.

+If your app uses the Pages Router, see any of the other [examples/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/) apps.

 # Examples

-See working examples in the [examples folder](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples).
+See working examples in the [examples/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples) folder.

 # Diagram

-Here's a diagram of what happens at sign-in in the Lightning OAuth authorization flow:
+Here's a diagram illustrating what's happening under the hood during the Lightning OAuth authorization flow:

 ![diagram of Lightning OAuth authorization flow](https://github.com/jowo-io/next-auth-lightning-provider/blob/main/diagram.jpeg?raw=true)